developer-zebra/developer-zebra-site/src/emdk-for-android/8-0/samples/udi/index.md

 productversion: '8.0'
 ---

-> **`IMPORTANT:`** Support for Unique Device Identification (UDI) standard barcodes such as GS1, HIBCC and ICCBBA in Barcode APIs has been deprecated. **UDI support will end when EMDK targets devices running Android 10 Q**.
+> **`IMPORTANT:`** Support for Unique Device Identifier (UDI) barcodes has been removed from EMDK for Android 8.0 for devices running Android 10 and later.

 ##Overview
 This sample app demonstrates how to scan barcodes that use any of the three Unique Device Identification (UDI) standards: GS1, ICCBBA, and HIBCC.